sakkameriem01/Inquiero/ARCHITECTURE.md

-# Inquiero System Architecture
+# Inquiero Architecture

-## System Overview
+## Overview
-Inquiero is a document-based Q&A system that processes PDF documents and enables interactive conversations about their content.
-The system uses a modern microservices architecture with a FastAPI backend and a React frontend.
+Inquiero is a document-based Q&A system that processes PDF documents and enables interactive conversations about their content using AI.

-## Architecture Diagramn
+## System Architecture

 ```
 ┌─────────────────┐     HTTP/WebSocket    ┌─────────────────┐
 │                 │     Communication     │                 │